 - 4.1.1.1.
 Discharge Prohibition 3.1 (No discharge other than as described): This prohibition is based on 40 C.F.R. section 122.21(a) and Water Code section 13260, which require filing an application and Report of Waste Discharge before a discharge can occur.
 Discharges not described in the application and Report of Waste Discharge, and subsequently in this Order, are prohibited. - 4.1.1.2.
-Discharge Prohibition 3.2 (No bypass to waters of the United States): This prohibition is based on 40 C.F.R. section 122.41(m) (see Attachment D section 1.7). - 4.1.1.3.
-Discharge Prohibition 3.3 (No discharge without minimum initial dilution of at least 44:1): This prohibition ensures that this Order's effluent limitations remain protective of water quality.
-The total ammonia effluent limitations established in this Order are based on the Discharger's modeled minimum initial dilution and subsequent dilution credits as described in Fact Sheet section 4.3.4.2.
+Discharge Prohibition 3.2 (No bypass to waters of the United States): This prohibition is based on 40 C.F.R. section 122.41(m) (see Attachment D section I.G). - 4.1.1.3.
+Discharge Prohibition 3.3 (No wetland influent flow above design capacity): This Order prohibits wetland influent flows greater than the nitrification system's and treatment wetland's design treatment capacity of 0.95 MGD.
+Exceeding this flow could result in lower treatment reliability and greater potential to violate water quality requirements.